 In the immediate term, protection of civilians remains critical, and we have sought to strengthen UNMISS in numbers and capability.
 Full deployment of additional forces will take time, but we hope that it will contribute, along with the implementation of the January 23rd cessation of hostilities agreement, to improved security that can provide some space for the political process.
-Furthermore, a critical part of the UNMISS mandate is to facilitate and support accountability-a key aspect that we feel must be a core undertaking when South Sudan begins the process of moving beyond this crisis.
+Furthermore, a critical part of the UNMISS mandate is to facilitate and support accountability-a key aspect that we feel must be a core undertaking when South Sudan begins the process of moving beyond this crisis aspect that we feet must be core undertaking when South Studin Stephs the process of moving beyond this crisis.

 Additionally, we firmly believe that the process must address the needs of the South Sudanese people.
-As many have noted, South Sudan's infrastructure remains critically weak and prevents the country from harnessing its vast resources.
+As many have noted, South Sudanese infrastructure remains critically weak and prevents the country from harnessing its vast resources.
 Together, lack of infrastructure and human capacity have combined with the lack of commitment by the state to provide basic services.